MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

         - `messages`: Represents the messages to generate chat completions for, in the chat format.
 In this example `messages` is assigned a `role` of `user` and `content` is assigned to the `prompt` parameter value passed into the function.
 In addition to the `user` role, the roles of `system` and `assistant` are also available to use.

         > [!NOTE]
-        > You can learn more about these parameters and others in the [reference documentation](/azure/cognitive-services/openai/reference#chat-completions).
+        > You can learn more about these parameters and others in the [Azure OpenAI reference documentation](/azure/cognitive-services/openai/reference#chat-completions).

     ```typescript
     async function getAzureOpenAICompletion(prompt: string, temperature = 0) : Promise<string> {